 - 7 to 8 cups all-purpose flour

 - In a bowl, combine yeast, honey and 2/3 cup water; mix well.
 Let stand 5 minutes.
 Add salt, oil, remaining water and 6 cups flour; mix well.
 Add enough remaining flour to form a soft dough.
 Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 (Dough will be soft and slightly sticky.)
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.
 Punch dough down.
 On a heavily floured surface, roll out dough to 3/4-in. thickness.
-Cut into 4-in. x 1-in. strips with a pizza cutter; sprinkle with flour.
+Cut into 4x1-in. strips with a pizza cutter; sprinkle with flour.
 Place on a floured baking sheet.
 Let rise until doubled, about 25-30 minutes.
 Place strips directly on grill.
 Grill, uncovered, over medium-hot heat until golden brown, about 6-8 minutes, turning often.
-Yield: about 3 dozen.

 Nutrition Facts1 each: 94 calories, 1g fat (0 saturated fat), 0 cholesterol, 132mg sodium, 19g carbohydrate (1g sugars, 1g fiber), 3g protein.